pitosalas/cleancont/output/2023-01-11-create-a-business-language-for-a-rails-application-appsignal-blog.md

 ---
 title: "Create a Business Language for a Rails Application | AppSignal Blog"
-subtitle: "[ Create a Business Language for a Rails Application | AppSignal Blog]( https://blog.appsignal.com/2..."
+subtitle: "Create a Business Language for a Rails Application | AppSignal Blog"
 category: "1"
 tags: ["2402", "2401", "1772", "2400"]
 date: "2023-01-11"